 A fate worse than death: becoming a zombie – as seen in hundreds of movies about zombie invasions.
-Some are great and some are rubbish, but we can’t get enough of them, can we?
+Many are brilliant and some are so ridiculous and cheesy, but we can’t get enough of them, can we?
 Wyrmwood is another entry in the flesh-eating canon.
 I wasn’t expecting much from this micro-budget “B” movie, but it was one of the best cinematic surprises in a long while.

 It’s an awesome mix of Mad Max and Zombieland, with a splash of George A. Romero and Sam Raimi.
 Paying homage to its influences, it has all the ingredients of an old-school zombie flick.
 From hordes of the undead, a desolate wasteland, to a fierce battle for survival, this film has a lot to recommend it.

 Our hero is Barry (Jay Gallagher), an everyman mechanic who lives in the Australian outback.
 The drama kicks in when Barry gets a frantic phone call from his sister Brooke, who has just survived a zombie attack.
 These attacks are happening everywhere, so his only choice is to armour up and fight.
 The film actually starts mid-way, with grunting zombies being shot at left right and centre, but then it rewinds time to the day before the outbreak.

 The meat of the plot is when Brooke gets kidnapped by a paramilitary group, so Barry teams up with some fellow survivors to try and find his sister.
 It’s a standard set up, but with more humour and energy; you better get the popcorn out because this movie is 100% entertainment.
 It might not be the best ninety minutes of your life, but it’ll grab your attention like the best films do.